openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * New Response Types `vp_token` and `vp_token id_token` are defined to request Verifiable Credentials to be returned in the Authorization Response (standalone or along with a Self-Issued ID Token [@!SIOPv2]).
 See (#response) for more details.
 * A new OAuth 2.0 Response Mode `direct_post` is defined to support sending the response across devices, or when the size of the response exceeds the redirect URL character size limitation.
 See (#response_mode_post) for more details.
 * The [@!DIF.PresentationExchange] `format` parameter is used throughout the protocol in order to enable customization according to the specific needs of a particular Credential format.
 Examples in (#alternative_credential_formats) are given for Credential formats as specified in [@VC_DATA], [@ISO.18013-5], [@!I-D.ietf-oauth-sd-jwt-vc], and [@Hyperledger.Indy].
-* A new `client_id_scheme` Authorization Request parameter is defined to enable deployments of this specification to use different mechanisms to obtain and validate metadata of the Verifier beyond the scope of [@!RFC6749].

 Presentation of Verifiable Credentials using OpenID for Verifiable Presentations can be combined with the user authentication using [@SIOPv2], and the issuance of OAuth 2.0 Access Tokens.